ymniquet/eQuimageLab/docs/source/processing.rst

    rotate_CIE_hue
    SCNR

-Also,the following function returns a HSV wheel as an :py:class:`Image <equimagelab.equimage.image.Image>` object to test color transformations:
+Also,the following function returns a HSV wheel as an :py:class:`Image <equimage.image.Image>` object to test color transformations:

 .. currentmodule:: equimagelab.misc